MyReservo/Reservo-frontend/README.md

 <div align="center">
 This project is intended both for people looking for a specific service (customers) and for people who run a business and want to acquire customers.
-This web application allows customers to book an appointment at a specific time and place.
-On the other hand, people providing services will have access to a calendar in their panel, which will display the days on which they have an appointment with the client to perform their service.
-Keep in mind that the app is not finished, I'm still working on it.
+With the right backend, this app would allow the customer to book an appointment at a specific time and place.
+On the other hand, people providing services have access to a calendar in their panel, which could display the days on which they have an appointment with the client to perform their service.
+Keep in mind that the app is not finished, for example the calendar is not working properly.
+I'm still working on it.
 </div>